conorkeane01/digital-rain-cpp-ck/_posts/2024-03-11-introduction.md

   - Modern C++
   - Design and Test

+In the top right there is a **More About this Project** link where I will reference any sources I used and add any more to the project

 This project is about printing a digital rain or "Matrix" affect to the console.
 The IDE used in this project is Microsoft Visual Studio.
 This IDE is ideal for c++ programming due to its c++ extensions as well as its affective ability to help debug code.
 The project code is written using modern C++.
 This means using modern c++ coding styles like